Deformable Radar Polygon: A Lightweight and Predictable Occupancy Representation for Short-range Collision Avoidance: Basic Radar Polygon Formation

+A polygon comprises multiple vertices, and our approach involves identifying a suitable vertex for each azimuth direction, as depicted in Fig.~\ref{fig:polygon_form}.
+To achieve this, we evenly sample the entire FOV using a fixed angle interval $\Delta \theta$.
+A vertex is then determined from radar points within each specific sampling sector (e.g., the light blue area in Fig.~\ref{fig:polygon_form}).
+The criteria for selecting the vertex in each sampling sector are defined as follows.

+Firstly, choose a \textit{candidate vertex} from all radar points within the sampling sector.
+The points are sorted based on their distance $d$ defined as $d=\sqrt{x^2+y^2}$.
+The point with the shortest distance is selected as a candidate, and its validity as a \textit{valid vertex} is then verified.
+If it doesn't meet the criteria, the process continues with the second-shortest-distance point, and so forth.

+Verification involves examining the SNR values of neighboring points within a distance of $\epsilon_1$ from the candidate vertex.
+This step aims to prevent low-quality points, such as false alarms, from being selected as the polygon vertex.
+Each neighboring point is assigned a detection probability $p_d$ based on its SNR \cite{7535495} value, utilizing the Swerling-1 model:

+where $p_{\R{fa}}$ represents the false alarm rate used in point cloud extraction.
+The occupancy evidence map is established based on the detection probability $p_d$ and the point location $\bm{\mu}=(x_0,y_0)$.
+It is defined by a Gaussian distribution, denoted as $p_d\cdot \mathcal{N}(\bm{\mu},,\bm\Sigma)$, with $\bm\Sigma$ as a fixed variance parameter \cite{derive_spat_occup}.
+To ensure that the evidence map adequately covers neighboring points, and considering that $99.7\%$ of the energy of a normal distribution lies within the $3$-sigma region, we set $\bm \Sigma= (\epsilon_1/3)^2 \bm I$, where $\epsilon_1$ is the specified distance.
+The evidence map assigns an evidence value to any location $(x,y)$ on the map according to the Gaussian distribution $p_d\cdot \mathcal{N}(\bm{\mu}, \bm\Sigma)$.
+Closeness to $\bm{\mu}$ results in a higher evidence value, approaching $p_d$.

+When multiple points are present in the $\epsilon_1$-neighborhood of the candidate point, each point generates a Gaussian evidence map in the $x$-$y$ plane, resulting in multiple overlapping evidence maps.
+As depicted in Fig.~\ref{fig:polygon_form}, the cumulative Gaussian evidence from all maps at the candidate vertex's location is computed.
+The overall evidence, denoted as $p$, is obtained by summing these Gaussian evidences.
+Subsequently, $p$ is normalized within the range $[0,1]$ using the \textit{sigmoid} function:

+where $\bar{p}$ and $\sigma_p$ represent the shift and scaling factors.
+The \textit{sigmoid} function is applied to normalize $p$ to $\tilde{p}$ within the range $[0,1]$.
+Only when the calculated $\tilde{p}$ exceeds the threshold $p_\R{thr}$ do we confirm the candidate as the vertex.
+Otherwise, we select the next-shortest-distance point as the candidate and repeat the verification above process.
+It's important to note that the use of the $\epsilon_1$ distance threshold helps limit the number of points considered in the verification process, thereby alleviating computational load.

-\item If there is no point in the sampling sector satisfies the above rules, we will check if to make a virtual vertex located at the boundary here (e.g., point 2 in Fig.~\ref{fig:polygon_form}) with zero Doppler velocity and SNR.
-The checking process is to measure the cross-range length $\Delta l$ (Arc length) between any two adjacent non-virtual vertices (e.g., point 1 and 2) and if it is smaller than the predefined threshold $l_\R{thr}$ we will remove the virtual vertices between them.
-We bring in this checking process to avoid forming small spikes. \end{itemize}
+Secondly, following candidate verification for all points in the sampling sector, in the absence of any satisfying points, a \textit{virtual vertex} is created.
+This virtual vertex is positioned at the intersection of the sector center and the boundary (e.g., point 2 in Fig.~\ref{fig:polygon_form}), characterized by zero Doppler velocity and zero SNR.
+When examining two adjacent non-virtual vertices (e.g., points 1 and 3), if the cross-range length $\Delta l$ (arc length) between them exceeds the predefined threshold $l_\R{thr}$, a virtual vertex is not permitted in the middle sampling sector between them.
+This restriction is implemented to prevent the formation of small spikes associated with the virtual vertex.